 Final thoughts: Moving to San Francisco

-I love living in San Francisco and can’t imagine living anywhere else at this stage in my life.
+When considering the pros and cons of moving to San Francisco, I can still (full-heartily) tell you that I love living in San Francisco.
+Honestly, I can’t imagine living anywhere else at this stage in my life.

 Life in San Fransisco (Post Summary)

 In sum, here are the pros and cons of living in San Francisco:

 - Nature is a stone’s throw away

 - You’ll never go hungry